 Does your dog's flatulence have you gasping for air?
 Can one fart from your dog clear a room?
-Gassy dogs might be funny to some, but it's something we dog lovers can live without.
+Gassy dogs might seem funny to some, but it's something we dog lovers can certainly live without.
+If your dog has particularly bad gas, it may even be a sign of a health problem.
 Find out why some dogs fart so much and learn how to handle flatulence in your dog.

 Reasons for Flatulence in Dogs